-• Our Special Educational Needs Co-ordinator, or SENCO:
+Our Special Educational Needs Co-ordinator, or SENCO:

-Our SENCO and Head of Curriculum Access is Ms M Fraser who was new to the role as of January 2023 but worked as Deputy SENCO before this.
-Ms M Fraser has completed the statutory National Award in Special Educational Needs Co-ordination in November 2023 and is a qualified, still practicing RE teacher.
+Our SENCO and Head of Curriculum Access is Ms M Fraser.
+She has completed the statutory National Award in Special Educational Needs Co-ordination in November 2023 and is a qualified, still practicing RE teacher.
 Ms M Fraser is a full-time member of staff.
+Ms B Hazell is the Deputy SENCO.
+Ms B Hazell has worked at Sacred Heart previously as a Learning Mentor and has had many years of experience working with students with SEND.

-• Class/ subject teachers:
+Class/ subject teachers: